mrs-brubotics/documentation_brubotics/source/Information for internal collaborators.rst

                         git reflog expire --expire=now --all && git gc --prune=now --aggressive

                * Write down the size of this remote_repo_name.git folder, it should be lower depedning on how much large files were removed.
-               * Now push it back to github (don't put origin master this time, it won't work)
+               * Now push it back to github (don't put origin master this time, it won't work).

                   .. code:: shell

                         git push

+                  Since you rewrote history it is normal you won't see a commit on github.
+Indeed, you did not even create a commit.
-               * Now clone your repo and check if the original .git folder is reduced in size and check if the code still build and works as expected.
+               * Now clone your repo and check if the original .git folder is reduced in size and check if the code still builds and works as before.
+The cloning should also go faster now and less storage / bandwidth will be used.
+As an example this helped me to reduce the .git folder from 4.5G to ??M.

    * TODO check the use of [Distributing large binaries](https://docs.github.com/en/github/managing-large-files/working-with-large-files/distributing-large-binaries).
    * TODO checkout `this <https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/managing-git-lfs-objects-in-archives-of-your-repository>`__